 What Does a Superior Court Judge Do?

 The main job of a superior court judge is to preside over legal disputes and enter binding judgments after a thorough examination of the facts, though how this is done on a daily basis varies greatly from place to place and even from court to court.
 In most cases, the job entails much more than simply sitting behind a bench and picking a side in a debate.
 In most cases, the job entails a great deal of research and analysis into the issues at hand, as well as a great deal of paperwork and filing that must be completed with extreme accuracy and precision.
 If a judge’s decision is overturned on appeal, he or she may be assigned additional administrative responsibilities to assist an appellate court in making a decision about a retrial.
-Judges of the superior court, at least in the United States, are normally elected the public, so campaigning and re-election events are frequently part of the job, assuming the judge wishes to remain in office.
+Judges of the superior court, at least in the United States, are normally elected by the public, so campaigning and re-election events are frequently part of the job, assuming the judge wishes to remain in office.

 Getting a General Understanding of the Superior Court System